Dekryptor/EB-Leaks/README.md

 Yeah Everything works well.
 Also I can't find you on discord It says "We are more than numbers ..." :) my discord: https://discord.gg/dPtpV

+ ------> The invitation is invalid or expired.^^ Srv: https://discord.gg/BKVgMg4 Acc:Popov#1935